powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.1.04 Change: Dashes would blink when entering Yt-dlp Menu >>> Download List with a valid url in the clipboard.

 ###  v4.1.03 Change: Yt-dlp Menu >>> Download List display of user download lists.